CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 ## The format of the security policy

-The security policy should be a text document with minimal formatting, either as a plain text `SECURITY-POLICY` file, a markdown `SECURITY-POLICY.md` file, or a POD format `SECURITY-POLICY.pod` file.
+The security policy should be a text document with minimal formatting that can be read without a specialised reader, with the name `SECURITY-POLICY` and a suffix to indicate the markup (`.md` for markdown, `.pod` for POD or optionally `.txt`).

-(Using `SECURITY.txt` or `security.txt` is discouraged, as that is often associated with https://securitytxt.org/ which has a different purpose.)
+More complex markup formats like HTML are not recommended.

-The project's `README` file and module documentation should have sections that refers users to the security policy document, especially in the bug reporting sections.
+The name `SECURITY-POLICY` is intended to differentiate this from `security.txt` which has a specific machine-readable format and has a different different function [4].

 The file should have the following sections.